tmeire/go-web-scaffold/README.md

 ### Docker compose

-To allow you to easily run the service locally without much local config, a docker-compose.yaml file is included.
-This file will include everything to run a minimal stack.
+To allow you to easily run the service locally without having to install a lot of local dependencies, a docker-compose.yaml file is included.
+This file includes everything to run a minimal stack.

+Run `docker compose up --build` to make the service accessible [locally on port 8080](http://localhost:8080)

 ### GitHub CI pipeline